Techtonica/curriculum/css/BEM-style.md

 **2.Understanding how BEM is written (The Syntax) ?:**

-To understand this, let us consider that we are making two different buttons: one which is in the primary state and other, which will be in the inverted-primary state.
+To understand this, let us consider that we are making two different buttons (we'll use HTML anchor tags and style them to look like buttons): one which is in the primary state and other, which will be in the inverted-primary state.
+The states of the links are defined based on the styling applied to them.

 Then the HTML makrup with the classes will be:
 ```
 <a href="#"class="link link--primary">Yes, please</a>